 How to Keep Business Mileage Records

-There are a number of ways to keep records of your mileage, with many people choosing to do this through either Excel or – in the case of some – through a paper-based mileage log.
+There are several ways to keep records of your mileage, with many people choosing to do this through either Excel or – in the case of some – through a paper-based mileage log.

 However, the vast majority of modern-day independent contractors and self-employed persons keep business mileage records through a mileage tracker such as our app – we recommend that you do the same.